Reference

 Plans For Next Year

-2025 Plans and Design Ideas
+2025 Plans and Design Ideas (updated)

 1. Replace Fall Anemone with Rose

-The fall anemone (and all its runners) is spreading too much, despite my assumption it would not in this dry climate.
+The fall anemone (and all its runners) was spreading too much, despite my assumption it would not in this dry climate.
 But of course I water it.
 The foliage is not great, crisps if too dry, and blackens as soon as frost comes.
 I cut it back, but then that leaves a blank spot under the window all winter.
 Flowering is brief and sparse.

 The table, along with two of the patio chairs had been below the rr ties by my potting bench, and I loved sitting there in shade on summer days.
 It was a useful stopping place as I worked at the back of the garden.
 It drew the eye toward the fence.